ASHS-School/mirrorcast/README.md

 <h1>Mirrorcast - Open Source Solution to Screen Mirroring</h1>

-<p>This is a work in progress, the code is rushed, messy and not at all elegant at this stage.</p>

 <p>The idea is to replicate what chromecast can do in regards to screen mirroring.
 Google chromes screen mirroring feature is very good when used with a receiver such as chromecast but this solution is proprietary.</p>